cgCloser/First_Git_Repository_CG_v2/README.md

 Now with a simple change.

-And some fiwuhfw text for later.
+And some now corrected text, done in the main branch!